oshiomah1/oshiomah1.github.io/_posts/2021-2-19-Week_5_Walkthrough.md

 ## Input

+---

+### Important: Explainer

+The following subsections show how to structure individual *pieces* of the DAS_Tool command.
+Scroll down to the section labeled "The Final Dastool Command" to see how they're strung together.

+---

 As you can see from the help menu, `DAS_Tool` needs two main inputs: `-i`, a comma-separated list of `scaffolds2bin` files, and `-c`, the contigs file to create your bins from.
 Here's an example of the list you need to make-

 Navigate (cd) to your sample directory (`/class_data/assemblies/[sample_id]/binning`) which will contain the following files: